mkbabb/parse-that/docs/perf-optimization-rust.md

    intrinsics (like sonic-rs) is only justified when you've exhausted library-level SIMD.

-7. **Generic frameworks have a quantifiable cost.** The BBNF grammar framework's ~115x overhead is the price of treating every rule uniformly.
-This isn't a criticism — the framework's purpose is generality, not speed.
-But it demonstrates why production parsers are hand-written: specialization enables optimizations that generic frameworks structurally cannot.
+7. **Generic frameworks can close the gap with automatic specialization.** The BBNF grammar framework started at ~115x overhead versus the fast path — the cost of treating every rule uniformly.
+Hybrid codegen (automatic pattern detection → specialized static parser substitution) closed this to 3–5x versus the fast path and 1.5–4x versus the hand-written combinator parser.
+   The remaining gap is structural: `Box<Enum>` allocation per value, generic whitespace handling, and the absence of domain-specific techniques (SIMD strings, integer fast path, `Cow<str>` elision).
+These could be addressed by further codegen phases that detect more patterns, but the diminishing returns suggest the current balance of generality vs. performance is practical for most grammar-driven use cases.